2024Studios/Project_Guidlines/C# Guidelines.md

    - We always specify the visibility, even if it's the default (e.g. private string _foo not string _foo).
 Visibility should be the first modifier (e.g. public abstract not abstract public).

 Unity Specific
-   - Favour the use of `[SerializeField]` and also write `private` along with it for example [SerializeField] private int mySerializedField;
+   - Favour the use of `[SerializeField]` and also write `private` along with it for example `[SerializeField] private int mySerializedField;`
    - Favour the use of Auto-Implemented Properties where possible for example `public int PageNumber { get; set; }` instead of having an extra private variable pageNumber
    - Prefix any method that will be called from the editor when a button is clicked with `OnButtonClick_FunctionName`
          - Avoid having other methods call this `OnButtonClick_FunctionName` method
-         - if for example the button will purchase an item, then have this `OnButtonClick_FunctionName` call another method to do the actual purchase
+         - if for example, the button will purchase an item, then have this `OnButtonClick_FunctionName` call another method to do the actual purchase
          - the logic inside `OnButtonClick_FunctionName` should handle any button feedback and call any corresponding methods related to player input
    - Suffix any event listener method with `Callback` for `example DoorOpenedCallback`
    - Name variables based on their types for example a variable of type `LevelManager` should be named `_levelManager` or `LevelManagerRef` or something similar